Can anyone recommend application security best practices for generative AI tools?

 Deputy CISOa year ago

-There are the following dimensions in my mind1) controls like
+There are the following dimensions in my mind

 a) Input validation (while maintaining the spirit of natural language). you dont want your LLMs to crash / or elevate privilege